Maor-Ar/BrokenApp---Solution/readme.md

 * updated the style of the UI to not be so ugly

 Also cleaned up the code a bit:
+- Fixed the עgit ignore file to ignore unnecessary files
 - removed duplicate stuff
 - made errors more consistent
 - added some docs